3liz/qgis_plugin_tools/README.md

 ## The API is not stable yet.
 Function and files may move between commits.

+As it's a submodule, you can configure your GIT to auto update the submodule commit by running:

+`git config --global submodule.recurse true`

 ### How to use it

 The module is helping you with: